lydell/elm-watch/README.md

 > ℹ️ You need to install Elm itself separately, in whatever way you prefer ([installer][elm-guide-install], [npm][elm-npm-package], [elm-tooling]).

 > ℹ️ Node.js 14 or newer is required.
+On Windows, only Node.js 16 or later is officially supported.

 ## Getting started